endlos99/xdt99/doc/MANUAL.md

 from the FIAD meta data, parameters `-n` and `-f` are ignored when used in combination with `-t` or `-9`.

+`xdm99` also handles "short" TIFiles used, e.g., by Classic 99.

+    $ xdm99.py work.disk -t -a HELLO-S

+Short TIFiles do not store TI filename and creation date, but use the host filesystem information instead.  `xdm99` detects automatically if a given TIFiles file is in long or short TIFiles format.

+Extracted TIFiles are always in long format, but Classic 99 can use those files just as well if the extension `.tfi` is removed.
+To simplify exchange with Classic 99, the `--ti-names` option will use the uppercase name without extension.

 The info parameter `-I` displays the meta file information contained in FIAD files, while the print parameter `-P` dumps the file contents to `stdout`: